 For Dependent C, it is recommended that a system administrator-managed list is used for this field.
-If such functionality doesn't exist in the HMIS, a pre-determined list of Coordinated Entry location sites or a text box must be provided.
+If such functionality doesn't exist in the HMIS, a text box must be provided.

 Fields must be able to be updated over time as an event is resolved and information about the result becomes available.